hofens/watch-ricon-stock/README.md

 └── product_changes.log    # Change notifications (generated)
 ```

+## Cloudflare Deployment

+This project includes support for deployment on Cloudflare infrastructure.
+See `CLOUDFLARE_DEPLOY.md` for detailed instructions on deploying the application using:

+- Cloudflare Workers
+- Cloudflare Pages with Functions
+- Cloudflare Container (Docker)

+The project includes:
+- A Flask-based web API (`web_api.py`) for HTTP access
+- Docker configuration for containerized deployment
+- Wrangler configuration for Cloudflare Workers
+- Deployment script for easy setup

 ## License
 This project is open source and available under the MIT License.